top of page

-For those of us working in or exploring the mental health field, it’s worth noting how deeply connected circadian health is to issues like anxiety, depression, and trauma recovery.
+For those of us working in or exploring the mental health field, it’s crucial to understand how deeply connected circadian health is to issues like anxiety, depression, and trauma recovery.
 And here’s where yoga becomes a gentle yet powerful ally.

 Why Circadian Rhythm Matters

-Circadian rhythms influence nearly every part of our well-being.
-They’re behind the hormones that wake us up, the digestion that fuels us, and the cognitive clarity that helps us tackle the day.
+Circadian rhythms influence nearly every aspect of our well-being.
+They're behind the hormones that wake us up and the digestion that fuels us.
+Moreover, they play a vital role in cognitive clarity, helping us tackle the day effectively.
 When these rhythms fall out of sync, the risks for chronic conditions—including cardiovascular disease, diabetes, and mental health disorders—rise significantly.

-What many professionals may not yet realize is how much circadian misalignment contributes to mental health struggles.
-Seasonal Affective Disorder (SAD), PTSD, and even everyday stress often have ties to disrupted rhythms.
-Aligning our natural clock can be a game changer, not only for sleep but for emotional resilience.
+Many professionals may not yet realize how much circadian misalignment contributes to mental health struggles.
+Conditions like Seasonal Affective Disorder (SAD), PTSD, and even everyday stress often tie back to disrupted rhythms.
+Aligning our natural clock can be a game changer, not only for sleep but also for emotional resilience.

 How Yoga Supports Your Internal Clock